Electroconvulsive therapy (ECT)

 How effective is ECT?

-In 2018-2019, around 68% of patients were “much-improved” or “very much improved” (1,361 courses out of a total of 2,004).
-Some patients saw no change in their condition and a small number (1%) felt worse.
+Doctors treating people with ECT report that most people see an improvement in their symptoms.
+In 2018-2019, 68% of people who had been treated with ECT were “much-improved” or “very much improved” at the end of treatment (1,361 courses out of a total of 2,004).
+Some of these people were reported as showing no change in their condition and for a very small number of people (1%) it was reported that their condition was worse.

 How does ECT work?

 The effects of ECT gradually build with each treatment.
-It causes the release of certain brain chemicals.
-These seem to stimulate the growth of some areas in the brain that tend to shrink with depression.
+ECT causes the release of certain brain chemicals, which seem to stimulate the growth of some areas in the brain that tend to shrink with depression.

 Are there different types of ECT?